JJHPhoto/interviewCodeClass/README.md

 I remember in one of my Bootcamp projects, we used a JSON file to dynamically load images and text at the click of a button.
 This reminded me of that project and I really like the concept of being able to have data load this way.
 I had not seen the `readyState === 4` code before, so that was fun to learn about.

 ## Question Six: Have you used JavaScript templates?

+I honestly didn't expect my code to work as I followed along.
+I thought I'd be missing a npm package or the `<%` bits weren't going to work for reasons I can't explain.
+Its really neat to see how this works.
+Now I want to see if I can use it on my own projects.
+I am wondering if I need to create the `ejs.js` file with my own data or if I just need to create the `data.json` file.
+We shall see!